chrysle/gutenberg/README.rst

 Installation
 ============

-This project is on `PyPI <https://pypi.python.org/pypi/Gutenberg>`_, so I'd recommend that you just install everything from there using your favourite Python package manager.
+This project is on `PyPI <https://pypi.python.org/pypi/Gutenberg>`_, so it is recommended to just install everything from there using your favourite Python package manager.

 .. sourcecode :: sh